-Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing Proceed to here if this step fails MTA23 TFTP/HTTP Get Response The TFTP Server MUST send the MTA a TFTP Response containing the requested file.
-In the case of file download using the HTTP access method, the HTTP server MUST sends the MTA a response containing the requested file.
-The hash of the configuration file is calculated and compared to the value received in step MTA19.
-If encrypted, the configuration file MUST be decrypted.
-If the MTA does not complete this step in the time specified by the MIB object 'pktcMtaDevProvisioningTimer' the device MUST return to MTA1.
-Refer to section 9.1 for MTA configuration file contents.
-MTA23 MUST occur after MTA22 completion If the configuration file download failed per TFTP or HTTP protocols, return to MTA1.
-Otherwise, proceed to MTA24 or MTA25, and send the failed response if the MTA configuration file itself is in error.
-MTA24 SYSLOG Notification The MTA SHOULD send the voice service provider's SYSLOG a "provisioning complete" notification.
+Flow Embedded-MTA Power-On Initialization Flow Description Normal Flow Sequencing MUST proceed here if this step fails configuration file to the MTA.
+Specific details of the TFTP protocol can be found in [9].
+The downloaded configuration file MUST contain the MIB object 'pktcMtaDevConfigHash'.
+The MTA MUST calculate the hash of the downloaded configuration file per section 9.1 and compare this value to the value contained in the 'pktcMtaDevConfigHash' object.
+If these values do not match, this step MUST fail.
+If the MTA does not complete this step in the time specified by the MIB object 'pktcMtaDevProvisioningTimer', the MTA device MUST return to MTA-1.
+Refer to section 9.1 for MTA configuration file contents after B- MTA-22 file download failed per TFTP protocols, return to MTA1.
+Otherwise, proceed to B- MTA24 and send the failed response if the MTA configuration file itself is in error B-MTA- 24 SYSLOG Notification (optional) The MTA SHOULD send the voice service provider's SYSLOG (specified in DHCP option 7) a "provisioning complete" notification.
 This notification will include the pass-fail result of the provisioning operation.
-The general format of this notification is as defined in section 5.4.3.
-MTA24 is optional, can occur after MTA23 completion if SYSLOG used A vendor MAY consider returning to MTA15, repeating until it is determined to be a hard failure and then MUST continue to MTA25.
-MTA25 SNMP Inform The MTA MUST send the PROV_SNMP_ENTITY an SNMP INFORM containing a "provisioning complete" notification.
-The receipt of the inform is acknowledged by the response message as defined in RFC 2574 [18].
-The inform MUST contain a "PktcMtaDevProvisioningStatus" object as defined in [2].
-NOTE: At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
-MTA25 MUST occur after MTA24 if SYSLOG is used, otherwise MUST occur after MTA23 completion MTA MAY generate a Provisioning Failure event notification to the Service Provider's Fault Management server.
-Provisioning process stops; Manual interaction required.
-SNMP server MUST send response to SNMP- INFORM.
+The general format of this notification is as defined in section 5.4.3 B-MTA-24 is optional, MAY occur after B- MTA-23 completion if SYSLOG used Return to MTA-1.
+B-MTA- 25 SNMPv2C Provisioning Status INFORM (optional) If commanded by DHCP option 122 sub-option 6, the MTA MUST send the PROV_SNMP_ENTITY (specified in DHCP option 122 sub-option 3) an SNMP INFORM containing a "provisioning complete" notification.
+The receipt of the SNMP INFORM is acknowledged.
+The SNMP INFORM MUST contain a "PktcMtaDevProvisioningStatus" object as defined in [2] The SNMPv2c community name used in the status SNMP INFORM MUST have a value "public" (taken without the quotation mark).
+NOTES: 1.
+At this stage, the MTA device provisioning data is sufficient to provide any minimal services as determined by the service provider (e.g. 611).
+2. Depending on the TLV38 configuration value pairs, there might be multiple SNMP INFORMs sent to the configured SNMP Management stations.
+B-MTA-25 is optional, MAY occur after B- MTA-24 if SYSLOG is used, otherwise MAY occur after B- MTA-23 completion Provisioning process stops; Manual interaction required.
+SNMP server MUST send response to SNMP-INFORM